amar-laksh/amar-laksh.github.io/_posts/2017-03-16-CAPTCHAs-on-ceo-sites.md

 ---
+title: How CAPTCHA is not important? but finding everyone is!
 layout: post
-title: How CAPTCHA is not important? but finding everyone is!
-date: 2017-03-16
+date: '2017-03-16'
 description: The Election commission thought CAPTCHA should be plain numbers
-tags: [vulnerabilty analysis, Election, India, CAPTCHA]
-fullview: false
+tags:
+- vulnerability analysis
+- Election
+- India
+- CAPTCHA
 ---

 [The Election Commission Of India](/images/eci.png)

 >The Elections in India are conducted by this gigantic body of personnels and machines co-ordinating together to form the Election Commission.